Discover more from The Squeeze

 Did Golis have any significant prior experience that made him an obvious choice for this incredibly huge job, with things like editorial vision, audio storytelling, and rescuing local news ecosystems at its core?

-I can’t say for sure — hey, I’ve never met the guy — but prior to his time at WNYC, Golis at least appears to have been much more of a business/product person than an expert in editorial content.
+I can’t say for sure, but according to sources, prior to joining WNYC, Golis was more of a business/product person than an expert in editorial content.
 For example, according to well-placed sources at Vox Media, it was never Golis’s job to work with creators or journalists to develop editorial content at the company.
 In fairness, he worked “alongside” those people (literally), but his specific job was focused around things like figuring out how to leverage advertising deals or grants across other people’s content.
 And as the founder of This., Golis raised money for a social media platform that was definitely not in service of saving local news or laying out an editorial vision for audio storytellers.
 It’s enough to make you wonder if he interviewed for the wrong job.

 A few weeks ago, I reached out to WNYC’s VP of Communications, Jennifer Houlihan Roussel and requested to interview Golis — or at the very least, someone at the station who could walk me through the CCO’s editorial vision and the organization’s digital integration.
 She declined my request.